How to Get a Marijuana Business License in Virginia (2026 Update)

 1. Where Virginia marijuana law stands in 2026

-- Adult possession and home grow – Adults 21+ may possess up to one ounce of marijuana and grow up to four plants per household for personal use, subject to strict rules on location, tagging, and non-visibility from public spaces.
+As of the 2025–2026 update:- Adult possession and home grow – Adults 21+ may possess up to 2.5 ounces of marijuana and grow up to four plants per household for personal use, subject to strict rules on location, tagging, and non-visibility from public spaces.

 - Medical cannabis – A separate, fully operational medical cannabis program is regulated by the Cannabis Control Authority.
 Medical pharmaceutical processors and dispensaries remain the only legal retail outlets today.